Skip to content

 Pre and Post-Processing

-FFmate allows you to extend the functionality of your transcoding tasks by executing custom scripts before the ffmpeg command starts (pre-processing) and after it successfully completes (post-processing).
+Pre- and post-processing in FFmate allow you to extend transcoding tasks by running custom scripts before the ffmpeg command starts and after it successfully completes.
 This powerful feature enables you to automate a wide range of activities, from input validation and file preparation to notifications, archiving, and integration with other systems.

 You can define pre and post-processing steps either directly within a task creation request or as part of a Preset.
 If defined in both, the task-specific definition will take precedence.